tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 - Channel Centerline: the channel centerline generally follows the path of the water surface and should not intersect the bend boundary at all.
-The channel centerline should also extend past the channel-ward edges of the bend boundary. _See note at the end of this cell on point density for channel centerline and ridge lines._
+The channel centerline should also extend past the channel-ward edges of the bend boundary. _See note above on point density for channel centerline and ridge lines._

 - Ridges: ridges are manually created and should track the middle of each ridge area.
-While it is not necessary, it's strongly recommended that both the DEM and ridge area raster be used to infer ridge line locations. _See note at the end of this cell on point density for channel centerline and ridge lines._
+While it is not necessary, it's strongly recommended that both the DEM and ridge area raster be used to infer ridge line locations. _See note above on point density for channel centerline and ridge lines._

 **Used for ridge metric calculation**